ecobird-ugent/Data-management-guidelines/README.md

 # Data-management-guidelines
-Data and software management guidelines for the Ctrl-ImpAct lab
+Data and software management guidelines for the 'Cognition, Behavior, & Ecology' (CoBE) lab